The GAP Team's Commitment to Intersectionality

 Content and External Engagement

-• Meaningfully expand the share of GAP’s content that takes an intersectional approach to gender policy and closing gender gaps.
-The GAP team has conducted a literature review guided by the findings of our intersectionality audit, and have achieved our goal of adding 15 intersectional research summaries to GAP by the end of 2021.
+- Meaningfully expand the share of GAP’s content that takes an intersectional approach to gender policy and closing gender gaps.

-• To find the summaries organized by content type, read our compiled intersectional research summaries.
+- To find the intersectional summaries we have added so far organized by content type, read GAP’s compiled intersectional research summaries.

-• Some of our newest intersectional content was featured in a fall 2021 seminar series focused on intersectional gender equity hosted by the HKS Women and Public Policy Program.
-Majority of these seminars were recorded and can be found on WAPPP's Youtube.
+- GAP’s intersectional content was featured in a fall 2021 seminar series focused on intersectional gender equity hosted by the HKS Women and Public Policy Program.
+Many of these seminars were recorded and can be found on WAPPP's Youtube.

 Internal Processes and Approaches

-• Actively incorporate intersectionality into our work as a team and into our approach to advancing gender equity more broadly
+- We will actively incorporate intersectionality into our work as a team and into our approach to advancing gender equity more broadly.

-• We will continue to educate ourselves as a team on intersectional feminism, especially in the context of gender policy and research translation, by sharing and discussing resources, training new writers and editors on intersectional frameworks, and hiring and supporting a diverse team to shape GAP.
+- We will continue to educate ourselves as a team on intersectional feminism, especially in the context of gender policy and research translation, by sharing and discussing resources related to using inclusive terminology when referring to marginalized groups, training new writers and editors on intersectional frameworks, and hiring and supporting a diverse team to shape GAP.